-Nice old color example of Fielding Lucas' map of Michigan Territory, the first separate map of Territory of Michigan to incorporate the entire Territory (unlike Carey & Lea's map, which only includes the "pre-1818" Michigan Territory).
-In fact, Lucas' map of Michigan Territory is basically the only obtainable map of the Territory to appear in a commercial atlas.
+Fine example of Fielding Lucas' map of Michigan Territory, the first separate map of Territory of Michigan to incorporate the entire Territory (unlike Carey & Lea's map, which only includes the "pre-1818" Michigan Territory.
+In fact, Lucas' map of Michigan Territory is basically the only obtainable map of the Territory to appear in a Commercial Atlas.

 Fielding Lucas, Jr. (1781-1854) was a prominent American cartographer, engraver, artist, and public figure during the first half of the 19th century.

 Lucas was born in Fredericksburg, Virginia and moved to Philadelphia as a teenager, before settling in Baltimore.
 There he launched a successful cartographic career.
 Lucas's first atlas was announced in early- to mid-1812, with production taking place between September 1812 and December of 1813, by which point the engravings were complete.
 Bound copies of the atlas -- A new and elegant general atlas: Containing maps of each of the United States -- were available early in the next year, beating Carey to market by about two months.
 Lucas later published A General Atlas Containing Distinct Maps Of all the known Countries in the World in the early 1820s.